 A professional working and touring multi-instrumentalist with 2 Bachelor degrees in Music (WAAPA) and won the 2005 WAMi awards for song of the year.
-Although the senior audio technician and installer at Pro Sound Shannon was also the resident pianist for City of Perth from 2001 to 2015 performing for all the civic receptions held at Council House Perth, Western Australia.
+Although the senior audio technician and installer at Pro Sound Shannon was also the resident pianist for City of Perth from 2001 to 2015 performing for all civic receptions and international dignitaries held at the Perth Council and Government Houses, Western Australia.

 MEDIA RELEASE 2005